nirob2017/classwork_5/README.md

 # espresso_automation
 # Documentation on Automation Testing Structures in Kotlin Language

+The features that used in this kotlin testing structures
+* We didn't throw any Exception in any class or methods, in java which were mandatory to declare.
+* All the methods, variables are declared in Companion object for using these as static type like java.
+* All the variables we declared as val, in java we had to declare variable type.
+* We used in-line/block methods in some cases for eliminating runtime overhead or memory overhead.
+* In every file we call other classes's method by importing the classes's specific method as companion object at top level declaration.
+* For using variables in the tests we imported the variables as we imported the methods from different classes's.

 Under the com.wsl.noom folder we have now four sub packages and one java file as follows: